KeyboardKit/KeyboardKit/README.md

 The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

-After installing KeyboardKit, just `import KeyboardKit` and make your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`.

-This gives your controller access to additional functionality, such as new lifecycle functions, observable properties, keyboard services and much more.
+After installing KeyboardKit, just `import KeyboardKit` and make your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController` to give your controller access to additional functionality, such as new lifecycle functions, observable properties, keyboard services and much more.

 The default ``KeyboardInputViewController`` behavior is to setup an English ``SystemKeyboard`` keyboard.
 This is all the code that is required to achieve that: